 The agent is distributed as a PyInstaller bundle: this is a self-contained build of the whole agent system (including an embedded Python) which requires only a compatible libc.

-In /var/log/hg-agent, you can see the metrics generated by diamond in archive.log, as well as the various daemon logs supervisord.log, diamond.log, and periodic.log.
+In /var/log/hg-agent, you can see the metrics generated by diamond in archive.log, as well as the various daemon logs supervisord.log, diamond.log, periodic.log, forwarder.log, and receiver.log.

 The agent runs as a process tree: